f18-os/file-transfer-begalvan/file-transfer-lab/README.md

         python3 fileClient.py -s localhost:50001

-        client will immediately send textfile.txt to proxy listening on port 50000, proxy listening on port 50000 will get file and transfer to server listening on port 50001
+        client will immediately send send_file.txt to proxy listening on port 50000, proxy listening on port 50000 will get file and transfer to server listening on port 50001